 All NZIFH Funeral Homes are independently family-owned and operated, with no overseas or corporate connections.
 When engaging the services of a NZIFH Funeral Home, you will receive caring, personal service from experienced Funeral Directors.
 NZIFH Funeral Homes support on-going professional development for their staff, and are training-subscribers to the Funeral Services Training Trust (FSTT).

 Gary Pickering and Adelaide Skeet are members of New Zealand Embalmers Association

 In New Zealand culture, when someone dies, we need to say goodbye.
 That farewell may take many forms – a funeral service, a Tangihanga, a wake, a quiet gathering of friends.
 When this happens, many of the people closely involved find it very helpful to spend time saying goodbye.
 By viewing the person’s body that looks at peace and natural has been shown to have the most benefit when mourning the loss of someone close.

 We use the lily as our symbol because it is the flower of love and represents love.

 Whilst often associated with funerals, it is not a flower of death but is a symbol of love, for the deceased and for each other.

 Gary has over thirty years’ experience as a funeral director, first being employed by the Whanganui funeral company of Dempsey and Forrest.

-Adelaide Percy brings a fresh approach and passion to Gary Pickering Funerals.
+Adelaide Skeet brings a fresh approach and passion to Gary Pickering Funerals.
 Adelaide is also a qualified embalmer.